klschoef/lscqueryserver/README.md

 # LifeXplore Backend System

 The **LifeXplore Backend System** is a modular project designed to process and evaluate queries using a WebSocket-based Python application (`lscqueryserver`) and several submodules.
 Use the [official LifeXplore frontend application](https://github.com/klschoef/lifexplore) or develop your own.
+For more details, refer to the [paper](https://dl.acm.org/doi/abs/10.1145/3643489.3661123).
 Below is an overview of the system and its components.

 ---